Commissioning an Access Audit is just the start. It's what you do with it next that really counts.

 - Failing to test evacuation chairs and train staff how to use them.

-In summary, the key is to see the Access Audit as a starting point in making your service more accessible.
+In summary, the key is to see your Access Audit as a starting point in making your service more accessible.
 If you take no action it will not protect you and will simply be a wasted opportunity.